tpunt/Blop/README.md

 Notes:
-* The template files and public files are still a work-in-progress, and so they will be committed at a later date.
+* The public files are still a work-in-progress, and so they will be committed at a later date.
 * The testing suite will be committed at a later date as well.